Federal Employee Bereavement Leave

 Losing a loved one is never easy, and it can be especially difficult for federal employees who are expected to continue working despite their grief.
 Fortunately, the government recognizes the importance of taking time off to mourn and has established a bereavement leave policy for eligible employees.

-Eligibility for Federal Employee Bereavement Leave
+Who’s Eligible for Federal Employee Bereavement Leave?

 To be eligible for bereavement leave, an employee must be a full-time or part-time permanent federal employee.
 This includes those who work under a career or career-conditional appointment, as well as those who are serving in the excepted service or the Senior Executive Service.